cerebis/shap/README.txt

 Note.
 The system account used to invoke these commands will need superuser authority in PostgreSQL.
 This may be most easily accomplished using the "postgres" user.

-1) Create a database user with full privileges to the shap database.
+1) Create a database user with full privileges to the SHAP database.

 	createuser -SDRPE shapuser